Home » Raising Alpacas » Alpaca Cost and Understanding the True Expense of Care

 • The alpaca reproduction cycle is not like most livestock.
 Their reproductive process is not conducive to artificial insemination, which makes natural alpaca pregnancies the only option.

-• Alpacas are pregnant for almost an entire year and most breeders in the midwest only breed in spring and summer months.
+• Alpacas are pregnant for almost an entire year and most breeders in the Midwest only breed in spring and fall months (for optimal birthing temperatures).
 This makes the opportunity for breeding more limited than other animals.

 • Alpacas only have one cria per pregnancy.
-Twins occur occasionally, but it is very difficult to get both crias through a healthy delivery.
+Twin babies occur occasionally, but it is very difficult to get both crias through a healthy delivery.
 Therefore one mother can only deliver one cria per year.

 • If one does not have their own herdsire (adult male), they must pay another farm for breedings.
 Quality breedings will cost between $2,000 – $5,000 per cria.